 Romania's constitution guarantees equal treatment before the law, and legislation includes provisions related to gender equality.
 Laws support affirmative action while penalizing harassment and discrimination and mandating equal opportunities across gender in diverse areas.
-While some parties political have aender auotas. the Parliament as а whole does not (Photo: US Army captain checks the blood pressure of a Romanian woman).
+While some political parties have gender quotas, the Parliament as a whole does not.

-Women and men enjoy equal rights

-in marriage, divorce, and their authority over their children.
+Women and men enjoy equal rights in marriage, divorce, and their authority over their children.
 In addition, the constitution recognizes a female head of household and provides equal inheritance rights to wives and daughters.
 It also guarantees equal land access and property rights and grants equal access to credit and loans.